 To create peace and balance in your mind, it can be very beneficial to listen to beautiful, peaceful music during times of high anxiety.
 Anxiety is a stimulating emotion and needs to be grounded and calmed when it arises.
 Peaceful music is a simple addition you can utilize either routinely throughout your day or during acute anxiety flare-ups.
 If you do not have “peaceful” music available in your collection, simply put in “Healing Sounds” radio on Pandora or Spotify and they will provide a lovely selection.

 10. Take a restorative Yoga class each week.

-A lot of Yoga can be very stimulating and uplifting, but during times of anxiety one needs to bring the energy down.
+A lot of Yoga can be very stimulating and uplifting, but during times of anxiety you will need to bring the energy down.
 A powerful way to do this is to take a restorative Yoga class each week (or more).
-Restorative Yoga classes are slow paced, holding gentle postures for several minutes at a time allowing one to release through the body and through the mind.
+Restorative Yoga classes are slow paced and hold gentle postures for several minutes at a time, allowing one to release through the body and through the mind.
 Once you learn some of these restorative postures, you can even begin to practice them at home any time you need a little calming and restoration.

 12. Meditate daily.